Facial and head area release and energy activation, meditation record for June 2025.

 The nasal bridge can be activated through meditation.

 For a while now, I have been channeling energy (prana) through the nasal bone, thereby activating the ajna (third eye) located on the forehead and the sahasrara (crown chakra) at the top of the head.
 However, unexpectedly, today, I felt a specific aura gathering from the middle of the nasal bridge, closer to the tip of the nose, but just short of reaching the very tip of the nasal septum.
-This was accompanied by a pulsating sensation, and I felt energy flowing through this area.
-It seems that, perhaps, this area had not been properly reached by the aura until now, and it has finally started to flow there.
-While it had been somewhat present overall, there is a difference in the sense of it now flowing more strongly.
+This aura began to flow along with a pulsating sensation, like a heartbeat.
+Perhaps, until now, this area had not been properly reached by the aura, and it has finally started to flow there.
+While it was somewhat flowing throughout the area before, there is a difference in the sense of it now flowing more thoroughly.

 There is still some stiffness remaining around the tip of the nose and the mouth, and even in the area that has now been activated, there are still some issues to address.
-Nevertheless, compared to before, I feel that the overall sense of tension has eased even further.
+Nevertheless, compared to before, I feel that the overall tension has been released to a greater extent.

 The effect of Kechalimumdora increased after the nasal bridge became less prominent.

-Today, because an aura passed through the back of the nose and relaxed, the effect of placing the tongue in the center, which was previously weak, has increased.
+Today, due to the aura passing through and releasing in the back of the nose, the effect of placing the tongue in the center, which was previously weak, has increased.
 It felt like something was blocking the flow of energy (prana) from the center, but now it is flowing through the center.

-As a result of this, it is no longer necessary to move the tongue to the left and right, and simply placing the tongue naturally in the center of the upper teeth allows energy (prana) to flow to the forehead and the crown of the head.
-This is noticeable not only during meditation but also in daily life.
-By placing the tongue in the center of the upper teeth during daily life, it is possible to introduce and release energy into the forehead and the crown of the head for a long time.
+As a result, it is no longer necessary to move the tongue to the left and right, and simply placing the tongue naturally in the center of the upper teeth allows energy (prana) to flow to the forehead and the crown of the head.
+This is noticeable not only during meditation but also in daily life, and by placing the tongue in the center of the upper teeth during daily activities, it is possible to introduce and release energy into the forehead and the crown of the head for a long time.
 This means that I can now use time other than meditation more easily.
 While meditation has its own effects, it has also become possible to generate a certain degree of meditative effect during other times.
 Even before, I was conscious of the flow of energy in daily life, but it has become much easier to do so now.

 The front of the face and the rest of it started to stick together.

-Before the energy of the aura flowed through the nasal bridge, the front and back of the face needed to be activated separately.
+Before the energy of the aura flowed through the bridge of the nose, the front of the face and the rest of the face needed to be activated separately.
 However, after it flowed through, it seems that they began to activate as a single entity.

 Various interpretations of meditation ultimately lead to energy.

-This is based on the current understanding of the state of affairs.
+This is based on my understanding of the current state of affairs.

-I used to have that understanding, but I wasn't as certain about it as I am now.
-Now, I understand that, ultimately, there are diverse interpretations, and it's about that.
+I have understood this for a long time, but I am not as certain about it now as I am now.
+Now, I understand that, ultimately, it is still like that, and that there are various interpretations.

-Some practices, like Kriya Yoga, emphasize energy, while others focus on the mental aspects, or on eliminating distractions and achieving a state of peace and tranquility.
-These may seem different on the surface, but they ultimately boil down to the concept of energy.
+There are practices like Kriya Yoga, which emphasize energy in meditation, while other schools emphasize the spiritual aspects, or thoughts and the state of tranquility and stillness.
+These may seem different on the surface, but ultimately, they all lead back to the topic of energy.

-Even energy can be categorized into lower and higher levels.
-Lower energy is associated with the astral realm and governs emotions, and is related to distractions and various emotions.
-Higher energy, on the other hand, is a state of tranquility, but it's not just about emotions or thoughts; it's about energy.
+Even with energy, there are lower and higher levels.
+Lower energy is the astral energy that governs emotions, and it is related to thoughts and various emotions.
+On the other hand, the higher level is what is often called a state of stillness, but it is not just about emotions or thoughts, nor is it just about stillness; it is about energy.

-Therefore, meditation can be interpreted in various ways, and it's often described as "concentration" or "observation," but the core concept is energy.
-Whether it's concentration or observation is simply a matter of interpretation.
-When you look at the actual energy, it's often not that different.
+Therefore, meditation can be interpreted in various ways, and it is often said to be "concentration" or "observation," but the underlying principle is energy.
+Whether it is concentration or observation is simply a matter of interpretation.
+When you actually look at the energy, it may not be that different.

-In various spiritual traditions, there are groups that aim to eliminate distractions, groups that seek enlightenment, groups that have the goal of awakening, and even groups that pursue the law of attraction.
-Although the goals and methods of expression may vary, they are ultimately talking about energy.
+In various spiritual schools, there are groups that are trying to eliminate thoughts, groups that are aiming for enlightenment, groups that have the goal of awakening, and even groups that are aiming for the law of attraction.
+Although the goals and their expressions may vary, they are ultimately talking about energy.

-Energy, in the context of the human body, can be referred to as "prana" in yoga or the "astral body" in theosophy, or even the "causal body" (karma, cause) or other levels.
-However, in many cases, it often relates to the astral body, which governs emotions.
-If you can somehow influence this energy, you can address distractions, and even emotional stagnation is a matter of energy.
+Energy, in terms of the human body, is like prana in yoga, or the astral body in theosophy, or the causal body (karma, cause), or other levels.
+In many cases, it often boils down to the problem of the astral body, which governs emotions.
+The key is to address this energy.
+Thoughts are a problem of the energy field, and emotional stagnation is also energy.

-When there are problems with emotions or relationships, the aura is damaged, and the important energy channels (nadis in yoga) in the body become blocked, leading to a stagnation of energy, which can result in illness.
-This often involves mental aspects, but it can also develop into physical problems.
-The state of consciousness is also closely related, and when energy stagnates, the state of consciousness becomes clouded and dark.
+When there are problems with emotions or relationships, the aura is damaged, and the important energy channels (nadis in yoga) in the body become blocked, causing energy to stagnate.
+This can lead to illness.
+In many cases, it is related to the mental state, but it can also develop into physical problems.
+The state of consciousness is also closely related to energy; when energy stagnates, the state of consciousness becomes clouded and dark.

-In interpersonal relationships, the aura of the face is particularly important.
-If the energy channels on the front of the face are blocked, it can affect the overall energy of the body.
+In relationships between people, the aura of the face is particularly important.
+I believe that if the energy channel on the front of the face is damaged, it can affect the entire body's energy.

-To break free from this, it's important to avoid receiving negative emotions from a young age.
+To escape from this, it is important to avoid receiving negative emotions from a young age.

-Recently, there's been a trend of saying "we shouldn't fight," but if someone says something that causes negative emotions and blocks the energy of your face, it's important to resist and reject that attack.
-However, it can be difficult for children to resist, so it's important for those around them to protect them.
-Sometimes, what appears to be a friendly relationship is actually a codependent relationship, where one person is manipulating the other.
-In such cases, the front aura of one person is open, while the aura of the other person is blocked.
-This is a very unfortunate situation, but in some cases, the bully's aura is open, while the victim's aura is closed.
-In such cases, the bullying may appear to be a friendly relationship, making it difficult for those around them to recognize the problem.
-However, when you look at the aura, it's clear that one person's aura is open while the other's is closed, indicating a relationship of abuse.
-This is an interpretation based on energy.
-Even if you don't talk about the aura, if one person's expression or emotions appear bright while the other person's are dull and stagnant, it may appear to be a friendly relationship from the outside, but it may actually be a relationship of abuse.
+And recently, it is often said that "one must not fight," but if negative emotions are mentioned and block the energy of the face, it is necessary to resist and reject attacks from others.
+However, it can be difficult to resist when one is young, so it is important for those around them to protect them.
+Sometimes, even if it appears that people are getting along well, one person may be manipulating the other through codependency.
+In that case, the aura on the front of one person's face is open, while the aura on the other person's face is blocked.
+Unfortunately, in such cases, the person who is bullying often has an open aura, while the victim often has a blocked aura.
+In such cases, the bullying may appear to be friendly, making it difficult for those around them to recognize it.
+However, when looking at the aura, it is clear that if one person's aura is open and the other person's aura is closed, then they are in a relationship of bullying.
+This is an interpretation from an energetic perspective.
+Even if one does not talk about aura, if one person's expression or emotions appear bright, while the other person's expression is dull and stagnant, then even if it appears to be a good relationship from the outside, it is a relationship of bullying.

-In reality, this kind of relationship exists not only in schools but also in companies.
-There are cases where a boss and a subordinate appear to be getting along well, but they are actually in this kind of relationship.
-In such cases, the boss is suppressing the subordinate's abilities while demanding results from them.
-As a result, the subordinate's abilities gradually decline, while the boss's pressure increases.
-From the outside, it may seem like the subordinate is working hard, but in reality, the boss is reaping the rewards while the subordinate is being used and discarded.
-This is a common situation in many environments in Japan.
+In reality, such relationships exist not only in schools but also in companies, where there may be a superior and subordinate who appear to be getting along well.
+In such cases, the superior is suppressing the subordinate's abilities while telling the subordinate to produce results, which leads to a situation where the subordinate's abilities gradually decrease while the superior's reprimands increase.
+From the outside, it may appear that the subordinate is working hard, but in reality, the superior is achieving results while the subordinate is being used and discarded.
+This is what I think is often seen in many environments in Japan.

-If you study spirituality, you can understand that such relationships are unproductive and that, in the long run, they do not yield results, or that they are systems that rely on treating people as disposable.
+If you study spirituality, you will understand that such relationships are unproductive and, in the long run, do not yield results, or that they are systems that rely on treating people as disposable.
 Perhaps, during the period of rapid economic growth, there were plenty of people available, but even so, such a system would force superiors to continue achieving results by exploiting and discarding their subordinates.

 The topic shifts slightly.
-There are a certain number of people in the world who conduct workshops to provide healing through energy.
+There are a certain number of people in the world who do work that involves channeling energy to heal the body.
 Practices like Qigong and healing, while fundamentally dealing with energy, require caution because there are various types of people in this world.

 Ultimately, true healing involves exploring one's own energy pathways (nadis in yoga) and generating energy from within.
 This connects to the energy of the universe, but while healing from others can help to some extent, ultimately, one must be able to channel energy themselves.

-The meaning of various meditation practices becomes clear when you realize that they all involve channeling energy and activating it.
+In meditation, the meaning of various practices becomes clear when you realize that they all involve channeling and activating energy.

 Although the breathing techniques in yoga vary depending on the school, if you consider them to be energy work, you will realize that the core is not the breathing itself, but the energy that moves in conjunction with the breathing.

-The left and right energies, known as Ida and Pingala in yoga, seem to be relatively astral energies, close to the dimension that can be moved in conjunction with breathing.
+The left and right energies, known as Ida and Pingala in yoga, seem to be energies that are relatively close to the astral plane and can be moved in conjunction with breathing.

 On the other hand, the central energy, known as Sushumna in yoga, seems to be constantly moving, regardless of breathing.